wiz-lang/wiz/readme.md

 Wiz has the following features:

-- A syntax that should feel more approachable to users of higher-level languages, but avoiding most of the hidden runtime costs, while simultaneously providing direct control over the hardware and memory layout.
+- Familiar and modern feeling syntax, without large hidden runtime costs.
+- Explicit control over memory layout and direct access to registers and memory.
-- Static type system supporting integers, structures, arrays, pointers, and other types.
+- Static type system that supports integers, structures, arrays, pointers, and other types.
-- High-level structured programming features (if, while, for, do/while, etc)
-- Low-level branching and operations where needed.
-- Uniform expression syntax for both compile-time and run-time expressions.
-- Familiar high-level syntax with expressions and statements that map directly to low-level instructions.
-- Direct access to registers and memory via assignment syntax.
-- Access to platform instrinsics for stack manipulation, comparison, bit-twiddling, I/O, etc.
 - Compile-time inlining, constant expression folding, and conditional compilation.
-- Function calls with register/temporary passing.
-- Bank declarations to customize memory map and output.
+- High-level structured programming features (if, while, for, do/while, function calls, assignment syntax, etc)
+- Low-level branching and operations where the control is needed.
+- Expressions and statements that map directly to low-level instructions.
+- Access to platform instrinsics for stuff like stack manipulation, comparison, bit-twiddling, I/O, etc.
-- const/writeonly access modifiers to prevent undesired access to memory.
+- `const` and `writeonly` qualifiers to prevent undesired access to memory.
+- Memory mapped I/O registers, variables, constants, compile-time expression binding, functions, inline function expansion and loop unrolling.

 Wiz is intended to cross-compile programs that run on specific hardware, as opposed to an abstract machine which requires a runtime library to support it.
 This means programs must be written with the feature set and limitations of the system being targeted in mind (registers, addressing modes, limitations on instructions), and programs are highly platform-dependent.